ashleyallphin/candy/README.md

 #### Directory structure

-All the recommended files and directories from the steps above should look like the following structure:
+All the files and directories from the steps above should look like the following structure:

 ```
 .